-We have given foundations for cohomology rather than for individual arithmetic theorems.
-For example we use the axiom of choice to provide cohomology groups though it is eliminable from the proof of any arithmetic theorem.
-MC suffices for the existing applications.
-MTT founds the whole SGA for arbitrary sites, meaning any small site existing in the set theory MC\@.

-Individual proofs in number theory do not use arbitrary sites or unbounded degrees of cohomology.
-They use low degree cohomology of sites close to arithmetic.
-Detailed bounds may suffice to found individual proofs on $n$-order arithmetic for relatively low $n$, along the lines of Section~\ref{S:Third}.
-That might be a good context for such hard analysis as \citet{MacintyreImpact} begins for FLT\@.
-Detailed estimates might bound the constructions within a conservative $n$-th order extension of PA as in~\citep{TakeutiConserv}.
-This would show FLT is provable in PA by essentially an existing proof, and might help further reduce it to Exponential Function Arithmetic (EFA) as in \citep{FriedmanConcrete}.
-In any context the estimates will be difficult.
-This is no end run around hard arithmetic.
+We have founded the whole SGA for arbitrary sites, while individual proofs in number theory use only low degree cohomology of sites close to arithmetic.
+Detailed bounds may suffice to get existing proofs into $n$-order arithmetic for relatively low $n$, as in Section~\ref{S:Third}.
+That might be a good context for such hard logical analysis as \citet{MacintyreImpact} begins for FLT\@.
+More work might bound the constructions within a conservative extension of PA~\citep{TakeutiConserv} to show some existing proof of FLT works essentially in PA.
+It might help further reduce the proof to Exponential Function Arithmetic (EFA) as conjectured in \citep{FriedmanConcrete}.
+Such estimates are likely to be difficult.
+This is no logical end run around serious arithmetic.

 Not motivated by concern with logic, \citet{KisinModuli} extends and simplifies~\citep{WilesFerm}, generally using geometry less than commutative algebra, visibly reducing the demands on set theory.
 And \citet{KisinBarsotti} completes a different proof of FLT by a strategy of Serre advanced by Khare and Wintenberger.